MohammedSaad114/thesis-scripts/README.md

-# thesis-scripts
+# Thesis Pipeline Scripts
-Scripts used in the Bachelor's thesis to preprocess the data
+Scripts used in the Bachelor's thesis to preprocess the data.

 # Analysis Pipeline

-Preparing data for DRSpaces analysis
+This pipeline describes how we prepared the data for Design Rule Space analysis.
+We transformed the data-flow dependency information that we get from the tool VaRA to a convention accepted by the tool DV8.
+DV8 is the used for constructing and analyzing Design Rule Spaces.

 ## Requirements
+* Python version used: Python 3.12.6

-The pipeline needs the following inputs:
+* The pipeline needs the following inputs:

-- **Project repository/source code**.
+  * **Project repository/source code**.
-- **DV8 (tool) JSON file** – DV8's analysis on a repository produces a dependency file.
+  * **DV8 JSON file** – DV8's analysis on a repository produces a dependency file.
-- **VaRA (tool) YAML file** – contains data-flow interactions produced by VaRA analysis.
+  * **VaRA YAML file** – contains data-flow interactions produced by VaRA analysis.

 ---